dipodidae/ongehoord-quiz/README.md

 # ongehoord-quiz
-This is a pure html/javascript quiz that is built with jQuery, require, bulma, RSVP promises, chartist and videojs.
+This is a pure html/javascript quiz that is built with jQuery, require, RSVP promises, chartist and videojs.
 Its dependencies are maintained with Bower.
 ## How to install
 ### 1. clone repository
 ~~~bash